 You can rest assured that you’re getting the healthiest ingredients no matter which flavor you choose for your cat.
-Smalls avoids fillers, artificial flavors or colored dyes, and high processing heat (which is the main cause of cat food loosing moisture).
+Smalls avoids fillers, artificial flavors or colored dyes, and high processing heat (which is the main cause of cat food losing moisture).
 You can be confident that you’re feeding your cat food high in protein and moisture content to help in combating their pesky hairballs.

 Protein is always the number one ingredient in any of Smalls recipes.
 High protein and high moisture foods are the best when seeking hairball control for our furry felines.
 Smalls Fresh Bird Recipe, for example, features chicken as its primary ingredient and sole source of protein.
 It contains 92% chicken breast and thigh, 6% chicken liver, and 2% chicken heart.

 Smalls offers an excellent variety of the highest quality foods to satisfy your frisky feline’s food needs.

 2. IAMS ProActive Health Hairball Care Cat Food – Best Value